okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## Policies API Operations

-API endpoints for creating, getting, and updating Policy and Rule objects function the same way in Okta Identity Engine as they do in the existing Okta `/policies` API.
+API endpoints function the same way in Okta Identity Engine as they do in the existing Okta `/policies` API.
 The API endpoints support the following operations:

  * Get Policy
  * List Policies